This post may contain affiliate links. Please read our disclosure policy.

 For New Year’s, serve your black-eyed peas with pork chops or ham and collard greens for that traditional Southern good luck plate.
 And if you’re looking for something simple, spoon them over rice for an easy, comforting bowl that hits the spot every time!

-To store any leftover black-eyed peas, first let them cool completely.
-Transfer them to an airtight container, and refrigerate for up to 4-5 days.
-When you’re ready to enjoy them again, reheat gently on the stove over low heat, adding a splash of water or broth if they’ve thickened up too much.
+To Store: First, let any leftover black-eyed peas cool completely.
+Transfer them to an airtight container and refrigerate for up to 4-5 days.
+When you’re ready to enjoy them again, reheat them gently on the stove over low heat, adding a splash of water or broth if they’ve thickened up too much.

 Black Eyed Pea Recipe FAQs